Streaming and Suspense

 SSR with React and Next.js helps improve the perceived loading performance by showing a non-interactive page to the user as soon as possible.

-Server Rendering without streaming
+Server Rendering without Streaming

 However, it can still be slow as all data fetching on server needs to be completed before the page can be shown to the user.